 Yes.
 The ICD is put under the skin and one or more wires (called "leads") are put into the heart.
 The surgery takes a few hours.
-You may stay in the
+Some people need to stay in the hospital overnight.

 There will be a bump the size of a small bar of soap under your skin and a visible scar.
 See the back page for a life-size image of an ICD.